 Company Profile & Strategy

-The Thunderbird deposit is located in the exciting new mineral sands province of the Canning Basin.In addition to progressing the bankable feasibility study, Sheffield continues to explore its large tenement package for new zircon rich discoveries.
-Further regional drilling is planned in 2018 to test the Night Train prospect, discovered in 2014 and several other targets adjacent to Thunderbird.
+Thunderbird is located in an exciting new mineral sands province in the Canning Basin.
+As Sheffield moves closer to the development of the project, it continues to explore its large tenement package for new zircon rich discoveries.
+Further regional drilling is planned in 2018 to test the Night Train prospect, discovered in 2014, and several other targets adjacent to Thunderbird.
 Sheffield's exploration strategy is to target additional large, high-value, zircon rich deposits suitable for downstream processing at the Thunderbird Dry Mineral Separation Plant (MSP).